-At his namesake restaurant, chef Hugo Ortega has put together a thoughtful vegetarian menu rooted in regional Mexican cuisine.
-And we’re not talking just a few items; the menu offers a variety of vegetarian appetizers, entrees and sides with a few vegan options.
-Enjoy a hearty roasted cauliflower salad served with carrots, beets, queso fresco, smoked almonds and romesco puree, or try dishes such as plantain and refried bean empanadas, vegetable-stuffed poblano peppers, and their variety of vegetable tacos.
+At this namesake restaurant, chef Hugo Ortega has put together a thoughtful vegetarian menu rooted in regional Mexican cuisine.
+And we’re not talking just a few items; the menu offers a variety of vegetarian appetizers, entrées and sides.
+Enjoy crispy potato tacos with avocado tomatillo salsa, cabbage and pickled onions, or try the enchiladas stuffed with corn, poblano and calabacitas with tomatillo salsa, Chihuahua cheese, crema fresca, arroz blanco and vegetarian refritos.

-The dishes at this South Indian vegetarian restaurant are listed without descriptions, so go with an adventurous mind and be ready to taste to find what you like.
+The dishes at this South Indian vegetarian restaurant are listed without descriptions, so go with an adventurous mindset and be ready to taste exciting dishes.
 Located on the corner of Hillcroft and Harwin, Shri Balaji Bhavan serves a wide selection of puri and chaat (snacks) at affordable prices.
 Try the samosa chaat, vegetable biryani or the chole bhature, a combination of spicy curried chickpeas and bhatura, a classic Indian puffed bread.

 When you’re craving Vietnamese food, head over to Cafe TH.
 This cozy cafe in the East End is known for its báhn mì but it also offers a vegan menu that’s sure to please its plant-eating customers.
 Where else can you get vegan pho?
 Other dishes include stir-fried tofu, fried tofu served with vermicelli, and a yellow vegetable curry served with cauliflower, potatoes, green beans and baby carrots.

 Find an impressive selection of Asian-style vegan eats at this Upper Kirby restaurant.
 Its menu offers soups, dumplings, fried rice and noodle dishes, as well as vegan versions of meat-based favorites.
 Think General Tso’s vegan chicken, sweet and sour vegan fish sticks and smoked vegan duck fillet.
-If you go, try their lunch buffet.
-It’ll give you the best taste of their dishes, and on weekends it gets bigger and better, also offering vegan sushi and other specialty dishes.
+The combo plates are a deal at $12 each and come with veggie fritters, white or brown rice, miso or hot and sour soup with a house-brewed iced tea.
+Also, be sure to try their lunch buffet.
+It’ll give you the best taste of their dishes.